orangemug/isorouter/README.md

 Click events on submit tags will be handled as per form tags.

-By default clicking links will cause a scroll reset (`scrollTo(0, 0)`) if you want to prevent this you can add `data-prevent-scroll-reset` attriute to links, for example
+By default clicking links will cause a scroll reset (`scrollTo(0, 0)`) if you want to prevent this you can add `data-prevent-scroll-reset` attribute to links, for example

     <a href="?limit=10" data-prevent-scroll-reset="true">More</a>